joshhamon/validator-prep/README.md

             It will tar the beacon bootstrap file.
-        If -s, it will remove the ...node/mainnet/block/shard* folders It will then tar the shard bootstrap file.
+        If -s, it will remove the ...node/mainnet/block/shard* folders It will then tar the shard bootstrap file. newValidator
+        BETA file - intended to take a fresh ubuntu host from new to being ready for incognito keys.
+        USE AT YOUR OWN RISK

     prepForBootstrap
         Open the file and set the preferred download directory, default is ~/